CartoDB/carto-vl/docs/guides/04-data-driven-visualizations.md

 ```

 #### Size perception
 Using `ramp($number, [0, 50])` works, and it probably works as expected.
-If $number is a property with a minimum of 0 and a maximum of 300 in the dataset, a feature with `$number=150` is halfway in the `linear` range.
+If `$number` is a property with a minimum of 0 and a maximum of 300 in the dataset, a feature with `$number=150` is halfway in the `linear` range.
 Therefore, ramp will output `50%*0+50%*50` (25).

 However, this is probably not what you want.
 The reason for this is that a change of `3x` in width is not perceive as a change of `3x`, because we perceive the change of area, not the change of width, and the change of area when triplicating the width is not a `3x`, but a `9x`.
-The basic geometry just tells us that the area of a circle is proportional to the square of its radius.
+Basic geometry tells us that the area of a circle is proportional to the square of its radius.

 If we don't want to accentuate differences we'll need to take the square root.
 This can be done with the a little bit uglier:
 ```